Short Stack Kitchen

 Strawberry Cornmeal Cake

-5. Transfer the batter to your prepared skillet or cake pan and evenly spread.
+• Evenly spread the batter to your prepared skillet or cake pan.
 Add strawberries on top.
 You can place them in a decorative pattern or randomly like mine.
-Then sprinkle with 1 tablespoon of white sugar.
+Then sprinkle the top with 1 tablespoon of white sugar.

 Notes